w4/reaper/README.md

 Will check the list `username_list.txt` for available summoner names on Europe West using API key `my-api-key` and outputs what it finds to output.txt

+### Installation

+You can install via cargo by running `cargo install reaper`.
+This will install the latest version of reaper and the executable will be available globally on your operating system.

-Builds are available under releases or you can build it from source by pulling down the code and running `cargo build --release`.
+Builds are available under [GitHub Releases](https://github.com/w4/reaper/releases) or you can build it from source by pulling down the code and running `cargo build --release`.